IT Support Automation Examples: 20 Ranked by Operational Impact

 9. Access Request Auto-Approval for Low-Risk Roles

-What it does: Routes access requests for pre-defined low-risk application and role combinations through an approval-free fulfilment path based on the requester’s role and team.
+What it does: Routes access requests for pre-defined low-risk application and role combinations through an approval-free fulfilment path.
+Based on the requester’s role and team.

 Precondition: Requires a risk classification of each access type.
-This classification must be reviewed and approved by information security before the automation is activated.
+This must be reviewed and approved by information security before the automation is activated.

 10. Onboarding Workflow Orchestration